 What Medications Treat Styes?

-Occasionally, a topical antibiotic ointment or an antibiotic/steroid ointment combination may be prescribed to treat styes.
+A topical antibiotic ointment or drop may be prescribed to treat styes.

 For a stye that has not resolved in three weeks or for multiple styes, one may be prescribed oral antibiotics by an ophthalmologist.
 Doxycycline (Vibramycin, Oracea, Adoxa, Atridox) is an antibiotic that is commonly used to treat persistent or complex styes.